UFC 180: Werdum vs Hunt: Predictions & Analysis

 A few statistical edges stand out.
 Bermudez throws significantly more leather — a 3.0 sig. strike per minute gap.
 Bermudez is far more active with takedowns, averaging 2.6 more per 15 minutes.
 Bermudez has tighter striking defense, making opponents miss more often.

 The Pick: Dennis Bermudez over Ricardo Lamas.
-The model gives Bermudez a slight nod at 56% — this could easily go either way.
-Notably, the betting market has Lamas at 37% implied while our model sees 44% — a 7-point disagreement that could signal value.
+The model gives Bermudez a slight nod at 60% — this could easily go either way.
+The market and our model are aligned — the line looks fair.

 Augusto Montano vs Chris Heatherly